lfbatista/CROP/README.md

     FIG. 2.2: Energy readings in test with 1 hour hibernation having solar panel in horizontal position

+**1st test conclusion**

+Waspmote programmed for cycles of hibernation with awakening of 60 minutes delay; battery level begin with 100%; solar panel placed horizontally towards south side - Battery level in the end of the day still 100%.
+Conclusion: Solar panel charge is higher than the energy consumption;

 ![Energy readings in test with continuous debt having solar panels in horizontal position](http://i.imgur.com/AzSz6wO.png)

     FIG. 2.3: Energy readings in test with continuous debt having solar panels in horizontal position

+**2nd test conclusion**

+Waspmote programmed for continued cycle (without hibernation); battery level at the beginning 78%; solar panel placed horizontally towards south side.
+Beginning of the test during the night (no charging) till the end of the next day.
+Conclusion: The charging periods are noticeable at the energy level graphic.
+During mid-day, at the peek of the sun, the charging is leveled with the energy consumption of the node;

 ![Energy readings in test with continuous debt having solar panels in 45º position](http://i.imgur.com/hn0XXbP.png)

     FIG. 2.4: Energy readings in test with continuous debt having solar panels in 45º position

+**3rd test conclusion**

+This time the same program but the solar panel placed towards the south side in a 45º angle.
+Conclusion: the battery charge is not as effective as in the horizontal position.
+This conclusion (panel in the horizontal position is more effective than in the 45º angle position) is understandable regarding the sun position during this period (Summer time).
+However, the doubt subsist into winter period when he daylight period is shorter and the sun position is lower.
+It is doubtful that in winter time, the horizontal position is still more effective.

 ![Soil samples collect](http://i.imgur.com/tiAcQbC.jpg)